claudia-bianchini/Project-Bianchini-Agroclimatology/README.md

 1. Open the `config.txt` file in the downloaded folder.
 2. Delete the existing content.
 3. Provide the local paths for the browser driver and binary as described in Section 2.2.

-Example:

-Dataset dimension:
-- agroclimatology.csv: 488.625 KB
-- produtividade_soja.csv: 43 KB

-[Operating System]: Python is cross-platform and can run on Windows, macOS, and Linux.
-[Processor]: Multi-core processor (e.g., dual-core) is recommended, but with this dataset dimension, also a single core will work.
-[RAM]: At least 4 GB of RAM is generally sufficient for basic Python scripts and small to medium-sized datasets.

 #### 2.5 Usage
 Follow these steps to use [Project Bianchini Agroclimatology]: